Jay-Adjei/CS4_SEM1_NOTES/Personal_Notes/School/CSM - Data Communications/Intro To Data Communications.md

 ✔ **Optical fibers are immune to EMI but fragile and costly.**
 ✔ **Unguided transmission transmits data wirelessly through the air.**

+### **Radio Transmission**

+#### **Definition:**

+- The transmission of data using radio waves in free space, often used for communication without physical cables.

+#### **Function:**

+- Used for line-of-sight microwave transmission.
+- Provides an alternative where laying cables is difficult, such as linking buildings separated by roads.

+#### **Advantages:**

+- Supports high data rates over long distances, similar to coaxial cable systems.
+- Utilized in long-haul telecommunications as an alternative to fiber optic or coaxial cables.

+#### **Challenges:**

+- Terrestrial radio links are affected by electrical and atmospheric interference.
+- Unlike terrestrial links, satellite transmission avoids such disturbances as radio beams travel freely in space.

+#### **Technical Aspects:**

+- Uses parabolic dish antennas at UHF frequencies for high directionality.
+- Directivity depends on dish diameter and wavelength, affecting signal gain.
+- The range between two line-of-sight parabolic antennas is calculated as:
+    **d = 7.14 (kh)¹/² km**, where:
+    - **h** = antenna height (km),
+    - **k** = factor for Earth's curvature (≈1.33).

+#### **Final Takeaways:**

+✔ Radio transmission enables wireless communication without cables.
+✔ Microwave links support high-speed, long-distance data transfer.
+✔ Terrestrial radio links face interference, unlike satellite transmission.
+✔ Parabolic dish antennas ensure precise, high-directional transmission.

 ## Key Points
 - **Rule:** The maximum permissible transmission rate of  a message is directly proportional to signal power and inversely proportional to channel noise.
 - **Aim:** Provide the highest possible transmission rate at the lowest possible power with the least possible noise.